puppetlabs/puppetlabs-postgresql/README.md

 ##### `repo_baseurl`

 Sets the baseurl for the PostgreSQL repository.
 Useful if you host your own mirror of the repository.
+Defaults to the official PostgreSQL repository.

 ##### `server_package_name`